ozx1812/CAT-DOG-Identification/Readme.md

-# cat - dog classification or identification using Transfer Learning in PyTorch
+# CAT-DOG From High Resolution Images classification or identification using Transfer Learning in PyTorch

 # Transfer Learning